nfaguirrec/M3C-store/README.md

 ### Using the database with M3C

-Finally, to use the database with [M3C](https://github.com/nfaguirrec/M3C) follow the next steps:
+To use the database with [M3C](https://github.com/nfaguirrec/M3C) follow the next steps:

 1. Choose the basis set and level of theory: